Anointing of the Sick

 Opportunities for Anointing

 Twice a year, St. Catherine Laboure provides Anointing of the Sick within all weekend Masses.
 In addition, Anointing is offered at the annual Prayer Service for the Sick.
 These times will be announced in the bulletin or you may call the Parish Office at 843.3245.
-You may also call to make an appointment with the pastor.
+You may also call to make an appointment with the pastor or the associate pastor.

 If you are scheduled to go to the hospital for surgery or extended care, contact the Parish Office BEFORE you go, in order to arrange for the celebration of the Sacrament.
 You may contact the Parish Office at 314-843-3245 to provide information about parishioners who are seriously ill.